Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 #swapon /dev/sdb1

-Make sure the newly created swap file entry must be available in /etc/fstab so that the swap file is available automatically after reboot the system.
+Make sure the newly created swap file entry must be available in /etc/fstab so that the swap file is available automatically after rebooting the system.
+This is the way to add SWAP Space in Linux.

 #vi /etc/fstab